nextstrain/cli/doc/commands/login.rst

     Renew existing tokens, if possible.
 Useful to refresh group membership information (for example) sooner than the tokens would normally be renewed.

+For automation purposes, you may opt to provide environment variables instead of interactive input and/or command-line options:

+.. envvar:: NEXTSTRAIN_USERNAME

+    Username on nextstrain.org.
+Ignored if :option:`--username` is also provided.

+.. envvar:: NEXTSTRAIN_PASSWORD

+    Password for nextstrain.org user.
+Required if :option:`--no-prompt` is used without existing valid/renewable tokens.